bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 29°
-- Partly Cloudy
+- Mostly Cloudy
-- 88% humidity
+- 92% humidity
-- 6 mph wind
+- 5 mph wind
-- 45% cloud cover
+- 75% cloud cover
 - 56 AQI 🟨
 - About 7.1 inches of snow on the ground